If It Happened Onchain, Did It Happen In Real Life?

 If the stakes are low, code is law.
 If the stakes are high, men with guns is law.

-(I know men is plural and it should be “are law”, but I like the symmetry of the phrases with both being “is law”)
+(I know “men” is plural and it should be “are law”, but I like the symmetry of the phrases with both being “is law”)

-How do we quantify “stakes”?
+How do we quantify the “stakes”?
 The answer to this comes down to the monetary value of the transaction in question.
 The greater the economic value of a disputed event, the greater the likelihood it will be challenged, physically.

 Onchain, in the world of decentralized finance (DeFi, the real domain of crypto), the more trivial the transaction, the more final it is, and the more code is de facto law.
 Simply because it's not worth physically disputing.
 Even if your grievance is justified, there are many steps and costs to getting state-backed violence to effect a reversal.
 Litigation, lawsuits, cross-border enforcement… these are all quite expensive and time consuming.